The proper selection of mechanical design tolerances, ensures projects stay within budget. And more importantly, designs remain functional.

 As another example, parts in extreme temperatures need heavy consideration.
 This is because of thermal expansion.
 Materials, in general, expand when heated and contract when cooled.

 So always look at the big picture before diving into choosing your tolerances.
-And over time, your gained experience will simplify a lot of the tolerance selection work.
+Over time, your gained experience will simplify a lot of the tolerance selection work.

 Important Note: the machinist who makes your part will work off your design.
 So don’t expect the machinist to know everything about your material.
 For example, how your material behaves in heat treatment.
 This is especially the case when you only pay them to cut for you.